-Freelance Writing Rates: An Easy Framework for Setting Your Freelance Rates
+An Easy Framework for Setting Your Freelance Writing Rates

-Ever had that experience where the joy of hearing back from a potential client turns to panic?
+Ever had that moment where the excitement of hearing back from a client turns into panic?

 How to Set Your Freelance Writing Rates